home I index I latest I glossary I introductions I e-mail I about this site

 St Peter, Reymerston

 I recall my first visit here many years ago, on one of those glorious cold, bright February days in the first years of the century.
 It was late afternoon and the light was thinning out, the Norfolk landscape with its copses and fields fading into shadow.
-We had been out all day and decided on just one more church before heading homeward, and it was Reymerston.
-Peter thought it would probably be open, but in winter I've encountered a few keyholders who lock the place up in mid-afternoon, so I just hoped.
+I had been out all day, and decided on just one more church before heading homeward, and it was Reymerston.
+I wondered if it would be open, for in winter I've encountered a few keyholders who lock the place up in mid-afternoon, so I just hoped.

-The tall blockish tower was fortress-like, a sense impressed by the massive buttress that contains the stairway on the north side.
+I've revisited several times since, most recently in the summer of 2023.
+The setting is curious really, for although only just off of the main street, the churchyard is screened by a swathe of bushes and trees, and you might easily miss it if you didn't know it was there.
+The church is set back within the churchyard, which had recently been cut at the time of my most recent visit, making it incongruously neat within its shroud of overgrowth.
+The tall blockish tower is fortress-like, a sense impressed by the massive buttress that contains the stairway on the north side.
 It was probably built as long ago as the 13th Century, although the parapet must be a post-Reformation, pre-Victorian remodelling.
 At first sight, the exterior of the aisles and clerestory speak of 15th Century Perpendicular, but the chancel is earlier and so here is a building that has been substantially rebuilt over the centuries.
+The way in is through the north porch which faces the village street.

-Baptism of Christ altar rail screen Sermon on the Mount
+Baptism of Christ cherubs with a chalice and host Sermon on the Mount

-When the 1851 Census of Religious Worship took place, the congregation of 125 was roughly a third of the population of the parish, so about average for this part of Norfolk.
-But the entry for Reymerston included the tantalising detail that the income of the inclubent here was just under £500, which is to say about £100,000 in today's money, and thus one of the highest in Norfolk.
-Not surprisingly the work was put out to a curate, RB Scholefield of Hingham, but he loyally noted on his return that from the gross of section V, allowance must be made for outgoings, which amount to a considerable yearly sum.
+When the 1851 Census of Religious Worship took place, the congregation of 125 here was roughly a third of the population of the parish, pretty good going for this part of Norfolk.
+But the return for Reymerston included the tantalising detail that the income of the incumbent here was just under £500, which is to say about £100,000 in today's money, and thus one of the highest in Norfolk.
+Not surprisingly, the work was put out to a curate, one RB Scholefield of Hingham, but he loyally noted on his return that allowance must be made for outgoings, which amount to a considerable yearly sum.

 home I index I latest I introductions I e-mail I about this site I glossary